robeng1/automated_time_table_ui/README.md

 routes.js should be the parent house for routes in the project

-Doing it this way allows each memeber to work separately with separate components.
+Doing it this way allows each member to work separately with separate components.
-It might result in code duplication but it's a trade off between having all components in one directory and having developers modify components here and there to suit their needs This isi how we're doing it for now
+It might result in code duplication but it's a trade off between having all components in one directory and having developers modify components here and there to suit their needs.
+This si how we're doing it for now